Spinal Decompression

 Conditions Treated with Spinal Decompression

-Spinal decompression therapy is effective for a range of conditions related to disc compression and nerve interference:
+Spinal decompression may be considered for a range of conditions related to disc compression and nerve irritation:

 What to Expect During Treatment